 ruby# policies/agent-guardrails_test.rego package agent.guardrails test_deny_excessive_discount if { deny with input as { "action": "apply_discount", "account_type": "consumer", "discount_pct": 20 } } test_allow_valid_discount if { count(deny) == 0 with input as { "action": "apply_discount", "account_type": "enterprise", "discount_pct": 25 } }

-Encoding rules is a point-in-time activity.
-The rules are correct when you encode them.
-Six months later, the pricing has changed, the compliance threshold has shifted, and two new product tiers were added — but nobody updated the decision table.
+Encoding a rule is a point-in-time activity.
+The rules are correct on the day you encode them.
+Six months later the pricing has shifted, a compliance threshold has moved, two new product tiers exist — and nobody updated the table.

-Rules drift is the silent killer of business-rules-as-code systems.
-The AI is dutifully enforcing rules that are no longer accurate, and because the enforcement is deterministic, nobody notices until a customer complains or an audit flags a discrepancy.
+Drift is the silent failure mode of rules-as-code.
+The agent is enforcing rules that are no longer accurate, and because enforcement is deterministic, nobody notices until a customer complains or an audit catches it.
+Three mechanisms keep drift from becoming the default.

 Drift Prevention Mechanisms

-Every decision table row and policy rule gets a mandatory expires_at field.
-When a rule expires, the system does not silently continue using it — it fails loudly and routes to a human.
-This forces periodic review without relying on humans remembering to check.
+Every decision-table row and every policy rule carries an expires_at field.
+When a rule expires, the system fails loudly and routes the decision to a human — it does not silently keep using stale logic.
+This forces periodic review without depending on humans remembering.

 Automated conflict detection between rules and observed behavior

-Run a weekly job that compares rule outputs against actual business outcomes.
-If the rule says the discount should be 15% but the last 50 transactions averaged 22%, something is wrong — either the rule is outdated or it is being bypassed.
-Flag it.
+Run a weekly job that compares rule outputs against actual outcomes.
+If the rule says the discount is 15% but the last 50 transactions averaged 22%, something is wrong.
+Either the rule is stale or it is being bypassed.
+Either way, flag it and assign an owner.

 Stable rules get annual review.
 Volatile rules get quarterly review.
 Dynamic rules get reviewed with every deployment.
-Assign a named owner — not a team, a person — to each rule category.
-Ownerless rules are rules that will drift.
+Assign a named owner — a person, not a team — to each rule category.
+Ownerless rules drift by default, because no one is on the hook for catching the change.

 Wiring Rules Into Agent Frameworks

 Most agent frameworks support tool calling.
-This is your integration point.
-Define your rules engine as a tool that the agent can (and must) call before taking actions that involve business logic.
+That is your integration point.
+Define the rules engine as a tool the agent can — and must — call before taking actions that involve business logic.

-The key architectural decision: should the agent call rules proactively, or should middleware intercept the agent's output and validate it?
+The live architectural call: should the agent call rules proactively, or should middleware intercept the agent's output and validate it.
 Both patterns have trade-offs.
+The trade-offs decide what failure mode you accept.

 | Pattern | How It Works | Pros | Cons |